State's cases rise of 13,871 is highest since July; deaths increase by 137

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.7 percent for all deaths and cases, including nonresidents, compared with 1.7 percent in the United States and 2.2 percent worldwide, which neared 1,796,000 deaths and passed 82.3 million cases Tuesday, according to Worldometers.info.
+The state's rate was 1.7 percent for all deaths and cases, including nonresidents, compared with 1.7 percent in the United States and 2.2 percent worldwide, which passed 1,811,00 deaths and passed 83.0 million cases Wednesday, according to Worldometers.info.

 AGE BREAKDOWN